New Democrats (United States): Presidency of Barack Obama

 Throughout Obama's tenure, approximately 1,000 Democrats lost their seats across all levels of government.
 Specifically, 958 state legislature seats, 62 House seats, 11 Senate seats, and 12 governorships, with a majority of these elected officials identifying as New Democrats.
 Some analysts, such as Harry Enten at FiveThirtyEight, believe this was due to the changing demographic shift, as more Democrats identified as liberal in 2016 than moderate.
 Consequently, many pundits believed that Obama's tenure marked an end of the New Democrats' dominance in the party, although the faction still remains an important part of the party's big tent.
 Obama signed the draft Trans-Pacific Partnership, yet subsequently declared his "Economic Benefits of Free Trade" framework as "dead" prior to the lame-duck session of Congress, in anticipation of bipartisan opposition to TPP ratification.

-Decline in the 2010s and 2020s
+2010s and 2020s

 Historian Gary Gerstle argues that support for neoliberalism declined in the United States in both parties in 2016, with both Trumpism and progressivism opposing central tenets of neoliberalism.
 For example, Trump and Sanders both opposed the Transatlantic Pacific Partnership during the 2016 United States presidential election.
 President Trump then refused to sign any draft TPP, precluding further revisions to garner U.S. participation.
 In contrast, Trump initially indicated willingness to continue TTIP negotiations with substantial changes.
 On the eve of the COVID-19 pandemic, the TTIP dissolved into trade disputes between the European Union (EU) and the Trump Administration.
 Trump's approach to curbing the pandemic became the focus of EU delegate concerns, superseding the unresolved trade conflicts.
 Despite this, New Democrats have continued to be a large coalition within the big tent of the Democratic Party.
+In 2021, Jennifer Berrera, president of the California Chamber of Commerce, endorsed a tenacious and "rugged band of independent-minded Democrats", variously referred to as " 'moderate Democrats' or 'new Democrats'...hailing from more conservative regions, including many with influential Hispanic populations."
+This "band", maintains and maintains Berrera, "shares common aims with statewide Democratic Party leaders, but "also shares a keen appreciation for the costs of overreach in terms of economic opportunity and job creation."